jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

+- self build has 2 modes: either build each command with the extension preprend (yg generate, showcase interactive); this is the default.
+Or also give the option to build the commands without the extension prefix.
 - add a yaml library for basic parsing.
 - conditionally show global options because they take too much space
 - add a global --edit option to edit the command function file